Coarse-Grained Boltzmann Generators: Experimental Details for Conditional Normalizing Flows

 and node attributes are initialized as

 where $t$ denotes the flow time.
 The bead features and time are embedded into 16- and 4-dimensional vectors, respectively, concatenated with positions, and projected to 128-dimensional node embeddings via a linear layer.
 Edge attributes are also embedded into 128 dimensions.
 The model consists of three Graph Transformer layers with 8 attention heads and a head dimension of 64.
 To enforce rotational equivariance, random global rotations are applied to molecular configurations during training as data augmentation~\cite{abramson2024accurate}.
+Additionally, translational equivariance is guaranteed by moving the center of mass to the origin and adding noise to the center of mass to lift the data dimensionality back.~\cite{tanScalableEquilibriumSampling2025}.